 Does steam dry out your skin, even though it unclogs your pores?

 Steam is actually water.
-If done right it will not dry your skin.
+If done right, it will not dry your skin.
 All you need to do is limit the time you are exposed to the steam.
 One way to steam your skin and unclog pores is to boil a pan of water.
 Place your face, a foot, and a half over the pan.
 A towel on your head will help to direct the steam to your skin.
-Since it is possible to get burned from steam, make sure to not put your face too close to the steam.
+Since it is possible to get burned by steam, make sure not to put your face too close to the steam.
 Expose your face to the steam for no more than five minutes.
 When you're finished, pat your face dry with a clean towel.
-Another option to "steam" your face is to have a 20-minute hot bath.
-It's a great stress remover and will help loosen unclog your pores.
+Another option to "steam" your face is a 20-minute hot bath.
+It's a great stress remover and will help loosen and unclog your pores.

 10% benzoyl peroxide is definitely too high for the face.
 The best way is to start low with 2.5%.
-In the first week start with a small quantity and use an oil-free moisturizer in the morning.
-In most people, this should be enough.
-If you do not see improvement in 6-8 weeks you may need to switch to 5%.
+In the first week, start with a small quantity and use an oil-free moisturizer in the morning.
+For most people, this should be enough.
+If you do not see improvement in 6-8 weeks, you may need to switch to 5%.
 Check your personal plan on the app for specific product suggestions for your skin.

-Benzoyl peroxide burned my neck area and I am peeling, dry, and tight.
+Benzoyl peroxide "burned" the skin on my neck area, and it's peeling, dry, and tight.
 What should I do?

 Benzoyl peroxide is the single most effective anti-acne topical ingredient.
-The American Academy of Dermatology acne treatment guidelines place benzoyl peroxide on the top of the list of suggested anti-acne medications.
-Other ingredients such as retinoids (Differin, adalapene) and azelaic acid are significantly less effective for treatment of active acne.
-To your question: The skin around the mouth and on the neck, is very sensitive.
-Do NOT apply creams with benzoyl peroxide (or adalapene) to these areas.
+The American Academy of Dermatology acne treatment guidelines places benzoyl peroxide on the list of suggested anti-acne medications.
+Other ingredients, such as retinoids (Differin, adapalene) and azelaic acid, are significantly less effective for treating active acne.
+To your question: The skin around the mouth and neck is very sensitive.
+Do NOT apply benzoyl peroxide (or adapalene) creams to these areas.
 Wash your hands after you use these creams.
-This will avoid touching, and spreading the creams to the neck by mistake.
+This will avoid touching and spreading the creams to the neck by mistake.